ihalemi/Patatap-Clone/README.md

     - play different sound bytes on key press

-    - 'Howl' object with designated sound byte assigned to each key
+    - 'Howl' object with designated sound source assigned to each key

     - keys A-Z grouped inside of JavaScript Object - each key assigned a color and Howl sound object